 You may have heard the news.
-Just last month, two American titans of modern furniture design and production combined as Herman Miller acquired Knoll.
+Just last month, on April 19, 2021, two American titans of modern furniture design and production combined as Herman Miller acquired Knoll.
 The merger is set to be completed this year and, according to Herman Miller, “will create the preeminent leader in the field of modern design.”
 In an odd combination of both celebration for their shared futures, and perhaps a touch of lament over the loss of their storied competition and independence, Toomey & Co.
 Auctioneers will be offering a brief survey of many of the most iconic Herman Miller + Knoll-produced designs from throughout both companies’ histories.
-This selection of pieces will conclude our Modern Design + Post-War & Contemporary Art auction on Wednesday, May 19, 2021 and represents both early examples and more recently produced iconic designs whose value and usefulness has not waned.
+This selection of pieces will conclude our Modern Design + Post-War & Contemporary Art auction on May 19, 2021 and represents both early examples and more recently produced iconic designs whose value and usefulness has not waned.

 Herman Miller + Knoll Merger and New Home + Office Realities